-I judge this by uploading the same exact content to both to get a consistent baseline measurement (along with the other 20+ grammar and plagiarism tools I’ve reviewed).
-That way, you have an objective way to get feedback.
+I judge this by uploading the same exact content to both to get a consistent baseline measurement on grammatical errors and mistakes and spelling checks from the plagiarism checker (along with the other 20+ grammar and plagiarism tools I’ve reviewed).
+That way, you have an objective way to get feedback and a spell check.

-Speaking of, Grammarly’s ranking system kinda does the same thing within their own system.
-Feed it content, and it will spit out a score that compares it to all of the other content they’ve seen before.
+Speaking of, Grammarly’s software plagiarism detector ranking system kinda does the same thing within their own system.
+Feed it content, and it will spit out a score that compares it to all of the other content they’ve seen before while considering things like advanced grammar.
 Pretty cool, huh?

-I also like how they provide detailed context for each issue.
-That way, you can see how or why the mistake was made (and learn from it).
+I also like how the app provide detailed context for grammar punctuation each issue in the plagiarism checker.
+That way, you can see how or why the mistakes were made (and learn from it).
 Or, you can quickly disregard it.
 Either way, you know the tool is doing its job.

 WhiteSmoke is no slouch here, either, though.

-Drop your content in the editor and you’ll similarly get grammar suggestions or recommendations.
+Drop your content in the editor and you’ll similarly get grammar suggestions or recommendations for mistakes.

-It’ll even get into style issues, like overusing redundant words.
+It’ll even get into writing style issues, like overusing redundant words, spelling, passive voice, and other grammatical errors and grammatical mistakes.
 So you won’t just get clean copy, you’ll get engaging copy, too.

-I unfortunately have to dock a few points because the total aggregate scoring is kinda vague (“8/10” vs. “86%” in Grammarly).
+I, unfortunately, have to dock a few points from this grammar checker software because the total aggregate scoring is kinda vague (“8/10” vs. “86%” in Grammarly).
 But the line-by-line breakdown into what you’re doing well (or not so well) is great.

 Last but not least, their total database sizes are around the same, too.
 (16+ billion for Grammarly, vs. 17+ billion for WhiteSmoke.)

-You really can’t go wrong with either in this department.
+You really can’t go wrong with either grammar checker in this department.
 However, there needs to be one winner.
 So…

-Grammarly just take this one by the skin of their teeth.
+Grammarly just takes this one by the skin of their teeth.

 WhiteSmoke’s accuracy and database sizes are great.
-But I’m giving it to Grammarly because the reporting interface seems a little more detailed, and a little more user friendly.
+But I’m giving it to Grammarly because the reporting interface and sentence rephraser seem a little more detailed, and a little more user-friendly.

 A close one either way!